* This is the Consumer Version. *

 Doctors first ask questions about the person’s symptoms and medical history.
 Symptoms of dry or irritated eyes, dry skin, rash, and/or joint pain raise the possibility of Sjögren syndrome.
 Doctors also ask about a history of past or current radiation treatment, head and neck trauma, and a diagnosis of or risk factors for HIV infection.
 Doctors need to know all the drugs a person is taking to find out whether any are causing the dry mouth.

 Doctors then do a physical examination.
 The physical examination is focused on the mouth, to see the degree of dryness.
 If the degree of dryness is unclear, doctors can hold a tongue depressor against the inside of the cheek for 10 seconds.
 If the tongue depressor falls off immediately when released, the flow of saliva is considered normal.
 If there is difficulty removing the tongue depressor, the flow of saliva is not normal.
 In women, the lipstick sign, where lipstick sticks to the front teeth, may be a useful indicator of dry mouth.
 Doctors also examine the mouth for the presence of any sores caused by the fungus Candida albicans and check the condition of the teeth (for instance, whether there are any cavities).
+Unexpectedly severe tooth discoloration and decay may be a sign of illicit drug use, particularly methamphetamines.

 What doctors find during the history and physical examination often suggests a cause of the dry mouth (see Table: Some Causes of Dry Mouth) and the tests that may need to be done.
 If the dry mouth began shortly after a new drug was started, doctors often try stopping the drug to see whether symptoms go away.